Nonlocal Gagliardo-Nirenberg-Sobolev type inequality: Miscellaneous

 The latter suggests that the growth behavior of $\phi$ is not far from that of a polynomial growth \cite{Mag85}; see for instance Proposition \ref{prop:growth-phi} below.
-This behavior can be expected, since regarding the inequality of interest \eqref{eq:main-equality} in Theorem \ref{thm:main-result}.
+This behavior can be expected, considering the inequality of interest \eqref{eq:main-equality} in Theorem \ref{thm:main-result}.
 Since at the first glance, in comparison with the fractional Sobolev space $W^{s,p}(\R^d)$, one can expect that the space $W^{p}_\nu (\R^d)$ is embedded in another Lebesgue space.
-Nevertheless, it is worth noticing that fractional kernels of the form $\nu(h)=|h|^{-d-sp}$ with $s\in (0, 1)$ are the only radial functions satisfying \ref{item:assump-A}, \ref{item:assump-B} and \ref{item:assump-C} that can produce polynomial critical Young functions of the form $\phi(t)= ct^q$; see Example \ref{Ex:fractional} and Theorem \ref{thm:fractional} below.
-Observe that letting $s=t\tau$ with $0\leq \tau\leq 1$ then the condition \eqref{eq:growth-condition} (see also \eqref{eq:growth-phip-bis}) is also to equivalent to say that $\phi$ satisfies sup-multiplicative condition
+Nevertheless, it is worth noticing that fractional kernels of the form $\nu(h)=|h|^{-d-sp}$ with $s\in (0, 1)$ are the only radial functions satisfying \ref{item:assump-A}, \ref{item:assump-B} and \ref{item:assump-C} yielding polynomial critical Young functions of the form $\phi(t)= ct^q$; see Example \ref{Ex:fractional} and Theorem \ref{thm:fractional} below.
+Observe that letting $s=t\tau$ with $0\leq \tau\leq 1$ then the condition \eqref{eq:growth-condition} (see also \eqref{eq:growth-phip-bis}) is also to equivalent to saying that $\phi$ satisfies sub-multiplicative condition

 or that $\phi^{-1}$ satisfies the sub-multiplicative condition